What Is Options Trading?

 The premium paid for buying each type of option is calculated based on the amount of time left on the contract.
 The longer the days until expiry the higher the cost.
 Selling or choosing to short the options contract only rewards the seller the rate of the premium.

 Now you know the basics, Is Options trading for you, how can you become an Options trader?
 We explore this and more below.

-Looking for trading opportunities in Options in 2020?
-There are many online brokers which provide interested investors the opportunity to not only own tokens but also speculate the markets via CFDs.
+Looking for trading opportunities in Options?
+There are many online brokers which provide interested investors with the opportunity to not only own tokens but also speculate the markets via CFDs.
 If you are interested in getting involved in this rapidly moving market, below is the easy process to follow to get started.

 Step 1: open a broker account